franknorton/aws-elastic-beanstalk-cli-setup/README.md

       pip install virtualenv
       python .\aws-elastic-beanstalk-cli-setup\scripts\ebcli_installer.py
       ```
-    - If you encounter an error with the message "The term 'C:\....' is not recognized as the name of a cmdlet, function, script file, or operable program it may be because the path to the repository contained a space.
+    - If you encounter an error with the message "The term 'PATH TO REPOSITORY' is not recognized as the name of a cmdlet, function, script file, or operable program" it may be because the path to the repository contains a space.
 Try removing any spaces from folders in the path and rerunnning `.\aws-elastic-beanstalk-cli-setup\scripts\bundled_installer`

 #### 2.4.
 After installation